 What thoughts and behaviors are you clinging onto that helped you at a different season of life, but need to be let go of now?

 Now I don’t think about my Keurig much.
 I drink coffee less often, avoiding the caffeine because I know how it affects my anxiety.
 I still find comfort in wrapping my two hands around a warm mug, but more often than not it’s filled with tea.
 While this material example is minor compared to changing old coping patterns, it’s reminding me to let go, to create space in my mind and heart for the things that I need in the phase of life I’m in right now.

 This article was originally posted under the title "The Curious Difficulty of Letting Go" on January 26, 2017.

 Are you in a season where letting go of past coping thoughts and behaviors feels impossible?
 Do you feel ready to let those patterns go, but you're unsure about how to get started?
 Have you tried different positive coping behaviors in the past, but none of them have worked?
 At Restored Hope, I want to help you on your journey of learning new ways of dealing with painful emotions so that you can lead a more vibrant and wholehearted life.
-I offer therapy at my offices in Ann Arbor and Novi, where you can schedule your first appointment us at 734.656.8191 or via email.
+I offer therapy at my office in Ann Arbor, where you can schedule your first appointment at 734.656.8191 or via email.